mainul12/learningC/learning area/notes.md

 //j = j - (i + Var + Rem) is the same as j -= (i + Var + Rem)
 ```
+- in the “C” language all strings are treated as arrays.